Mike Ford (cornerback): Detroit Lions

 Ford signed with the Detroit Lions as an undrafted free agent on April 28, 2018.
-He failed to make the active roster out of training camp and was subsequently re-signed by the Lions to the team's practice squad on September 2, 2018.
-Ford was promoted to the Lions' active roster on November 14, 2018, after offensive guard T. J. Lang was placed on injured reserve.
-Ford made his NFL debut on November 18, 2018, when he started at cornerback and played on special teams in a 20–19 win over the Carolina Panthers, recording two tackles.
+He failed to make the active roster out of training camp and was subsequently re-signed by the Lions to the team's practice squad on September 2.
+Ford was promoted to the Lions' active roster on November 14 after offensive guard T. J. Lang was placed on injured reserve.
+Ford made his NFL debut on November 18 when he started at cornerback and played on special teams in a 20–19 win over the Carolina Panthers, recording two tackles.
 In his rookie season, Ford played in seven games (four starts) with 25 tackles.

 Ford played in 15 games with two starts during the 2019 season, recording 12 tackles and two passes defended.
 He was assigned a one-year tender with the Lions as an exclusive rights free agent on March 18, 2020.
-He signed the tender on April 21, 2020.
-He was placed on injured reserve on September 6, 2020.
+He signed the tender on April 21.
+He was placed on injured reserve on September 6.
 He was activated on October 24.

 Ford signed a contract extension with the Lions on March 8, 2021.
-On August 30, 2021, Ford was waived by the Lions.
+On August 30, Ford was waived by the Lions.

 Denver Broncos

 On September 1, 2021, Ford was claimed off waivers by the Denver Broncos.
-He was placed on injured reserve on October 16, 2021.
+He was placed on injured reserve on October 16.
 He was activated on November 6.

-Atlanta Falcons
+Atlanta Falcons (first stint)

-On April 8, 2022, Ford signed a contract with the Atlanta Falcons.
+On April 8, 2022, Ford signed with the Atlanta Falcons.

-Cleveland Browns
+Cleveland Browns (first stint)

-On March 20th, 2023, it was announced that Ford would be signing a contract with the Cleveland Browns.
+On March 21, 2023, Ford signed with the Cleveland Browns.

+Houston Texans

+On March 15, 2024, Ford signed a two-year contract with the Houston Texans.
+He was released on August 27.

+Cleveland Browns (second stint)

+On August 29, 2024, Ford was signed to the Cleveland Browns practice squad.
+He was promoted to the active roster on September 11.

+Atlanta Falcons (second stint)

+On March 17, 2025, Ford signed with the Atlanta Falcons on a two-year contract.